13 Students Take Class on Taylor Swift at UT Austin

 Scala is a professor at UT Austin who has taught a variety of courses including topics such as the plays of Shakespeare, gothic and Romantic medievalism, Victorian book history, children’s fantasy literature, and modern film.
 She’s interested in the ways in which “medieval texts survive as material objects in the modern world.”

-Enter “The Taylor Swift Songbook,” a lower-division liberal arts honors class for students who aim to major in English or participate in the English honors program at UT.
+Enter “The Taylor Swift Songbook,” a lower-division liberal arts honors class for students who aim to major in English or participate in the English Honors Program at UT.

 Unintentionally nodding to Swift, Scala said the class holds 13 students, Swift’s lucky number.
 “The class is very responsive to students in it,” Scala told me.

 Scala uses Swift and her lyricism to understand research methodologies and English literature.
 She holds class 3 days a week so each student can take in the complex information in “smaller bites.”
-As a professor that has been teaching for 30 years, Scala understands the importance of flexibility.
+As a professor who has been teaching for 30 years, Scala understands the importance of flexibility.

 Scala’s class demographic includes a mix of Swifties and poetry lovers.
 Her class has one prerequisite: you can’t dislike Swift.
 She also has one promise: you will have a greater appreciation for Swift and her work after this class.